Doctor insights on:

 Find the cause!!!!: Tremor is a symptom of something else.
 Everyone can have some degree of tremor, which is increased by stress, sleep deprivation and other things.
 Caffeine increases tremor, as does alcohol and benzodiazepine withdrawal.
 Some medications can cause tremor, as can severe anxiety, thyroid problems and many other conditions.
 You need to see your doctor and get a diagnosis, which may lead to treatment. ...Read more

 Several causes: Trembling hands, also known as tremor, has many possible causes.
 These include neurological conditions such as essential tremor and parkinson disease, but also other causes such as sleep deprivation, excessive caffeine, and anxiety.
 Discuss your symptoms with a doctor; neurologists who are movement disorders specialists have the most expertise in tremor. ...Read moreSee 1 more doctor answer

 Depends: Trembling hands can be caused by a variety of conditions, including: low blood sugar (hypoglycemia), acute stress reaction, benign essential tremor, Insulin reaction (hypoglycemia), panic attack, generalized anxiety disorder, parkinson disease, dementia, multiple sclerosis and hyperthyroidism.
 Be sure to see your primary care provider for a comprehensive evaluation. ...Read more

 - Talk to a doctor online

-- Is agitation a symptom of hyperthyroidism?
+- Is hyperthyroidism a symptom of hyperthyroidism?

-- Is headaches a symptom of hyperthyroidism?
+- Is trembling hands a symptom of molar pregnancy?